 - How has the government and societal response affected the social and economic circumstances that are likely to have implications for people’s long-term health?

-There are also several key themes that we are interested in:
+There were also several key themes that we were interested in:

 - disabled people

 - young and older people

 - key workers including health and social care workers